cdaringe/ampersand-collection-jquery-datatable/README.md

 * You use [ampersand.js](https://ampersandjs.com/) (or [backbone.js](http://backbonejs.org/)).
 * You use [jQuery DataTables](https://datatables.net/).
 * You have an [collection](https://github.com/AmpersandJS/ampersand-collection) that you want to render in a DataTable.
 * You want your dataTable to respond to collection events (i.e. `add`, `remove`, `update`), and be displayed immediately, without having to get into the dataTable API on your own.
 This library updates DataTable rows and columns as their corresponding collections change.
-However, you are technically not required to use collections for either.
+However, you are technically not required to use collections for either (rows/columns), and instead may use arrays.

 How refreshing.